Man says artillery fire caused hearing damage, sues for $10M

 His lawyer says Davallou lost 30 percent of his hearing and developed constant ringing in his ears.

-A lawyer for the artillery company, which today focuses on historic preservation and celebrating patriotic traditions, declined comment.
+A lawyer for the artillery company declined comment.
+The company focuses on historic preservation and celebrating patriotic traditions.

 Information from: The Boston Globe, http://www.bostonglobe.com